Casey-Hofland/2Dx/README.md

-# Physics2Dx
+# Dimension Converter
-A system for Unity that can convert 2D Physics Components to 3D Physics Components and back.
+A system for Unity that can convert 2D Components to 3D Components and the other way round.